judycurie/judy/docs/projects/final-project.md

 **Fig.1.** Conceptual model.

 ![Final Project Ideas](../images/final.jpg)
-**Fig.2.** Final project dilema.
+**Fig.2.** (A)ssembly device? - Final project dilemma.

 ## **Week 01**
-Base idea:a 1:10 model from laser cut thin plywood, filling the spaces with the plate panels, 3D print the foundation structures.
+Base idea: a 1:10 model from laser cut thin plywood, filling the spaces with the plate panels, 3D print the foundation structures.

 IO additions and difficulty level (+++):
 :	add PV elements on some of the plates, connect to battery and show the level of the battery (++);create a sensor at the bottom to remotely display if the place is occupied (+);create a simple machine to erect the structure e.g. an extendable tube in the middle(+++);add sensor of the wind to inform if the wind is too strong (alternatively dismount) (+++)